- Blogtober Came Early | Day 1/30

 6. Meanwhile, Kenya is the largest exporter of roses.
 CNN will make sure to remind you that every Valentines Day.

 7. Our First President, the late Jomo Kenyatta changed his name five times.
-Born as Kamau wa Muigai (Kamau son of Muigai) he was named Kamau wa Ngengi when he was taken in by his Uncle.
+Born as Kamau wa Muigai (Kamau son of Muigai), he was named Kamau wa Ngengi when his Uncle took him in.
 Later baptized to Johnstone Kamau wa Ngengi.
-Around the year 1928, he dropped his second and third name and became Johnstone Kenyatta due to his fascination with a beaded Maasai belt known as ‘Kinyatta‘.
+Around 1928, he dropped his second and third name and became Johnstone Kenyatta due to his fascination with a beaded Maasai belt known as ‘Kinyatta‘.
 While developing his thesis on Kikuyu Customary Law titled Facing Mt.
-Kenya he was advised to adopt a more ‘authentic persona’ given he was to appear on the cover in full Kikuyu customary attire and behold, Jomo Kenyatta was adopted.
+Kenya he was advised to adopt a more ‘authentic persona’ given he was to appear on the cover in full Kikuyu customary attire.
+Behold, Jomo Kenyatta was adopted.

 He is said to have ridden on Mau Mau’s name to consolidate power.
 His assertions that he was at the centre of the rebellion and violent struggle that landed him in prison for many years for his people were apparently not true.